All suspects arrested, charged in connection to N.C. man found dead in Horry County - NewsBreak

 BRUNSWICK COUNTY, NC (WWAY) — A man has been arrested for allegedly stealing items from the Lowe’s hardware store in Southport on January 14th.
 Brunswick County Sheriff’s Office detectives say community tips helped identify and lead to the arrest of William Richard Williams, III.
 Williams has been...

-SC man out on bond for 2021 double murder charged in deadly shooting
+Man out on bond for 2021 double murder charged in deadly Georgetown shooting

 GEORGETOWN COUNTY, S.C.
 (WCBD) – A man out on bond and awaiting trial for a double murder in 2021 was arrested Tuesday for the deadly shooting of a 19-year-old man.
 Deputies with the Georgetown County Sheriff’s Office responded to a home off Meadow Street around midnight where they found a 19-year-old man suffering from a […]